Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Dark chocolate might boost testosterone levels because of magnesium, flavonoid antioxidants.
+• Dark chocolate might boost testosterone levels due to its rich content of magnesium and flavonoid antioxidants.

 • Some health benefits of eating dark chocolate include lowering blood pressure, improving blood flow, enhancing mood, and aiding in weight loss.